 Are the spoils the negative tendencies of the disciple, which can only be removed if the positive mind of the disciple (strong man) is strengthened enough?
 Should an even stronger man (the negative side of the mind of the disciple) be tied first?

-I think the saying surely must refer to the soul and the removal of potential reactions or samskara’s because in the following saying this also seems to be the subject matter.
+I think the saying surely must refer to the soul and the removal of potential reactions or samskara’s because in sying Q: 11:24-26 this also seems to be the subject matter.

 Whatever the exact meaning was, both versions of the saying imply that a fight or struggle is needed in order to reach the Rule of God or Holy Spirit.